Hokuahi Apartments

 No analysis available

-Strong MLS evidence supports common-area electricity inclusion: 14 of 20 recent listings mark OTCOEX in association fees.
-The public remarks do not explicitly mention it, but the MLS pattern is consistent across multiple listings and suggests a building-level inclusion rather than a one-off agent note.
+Strong MLS evidence supports common-area electricity inclusion: 14 of 20 current listings mark OTCOEX.
+The public remarks do not explicitly mention common electric, but the repeated MLS pattern across multiple listings suggests this is a real building-level fee inclusion rather than a one-off agent entry.

 No analysis available